 It’s pretty easy to spot, as it’s usually written in English as well as Japanese, but just in case, the Japanese word for coffee is コーヒー – pronounced koohii

-If you’re buying from a vending machine and want to ensure your coffee is hot, then push the brand with a red button, if you prefer an ‘iced’ type of coffee, then pick one with a blue button.
+If you’re buying from a vending machine and want to ensure your coffee is hot, then push the brand with a red button, if you prefer an ‘iced’ type of coffee, pick one with a blue button.

-Remember, you shouldn’t eat or drink when walking in Japan so, it’s good manners to drink your coffee by the machine.
+Remember, you shouldn’t eat or drink when walking in Japan, so it’s good manners to drink your coffee by the machine.

 It’s also the best chance to find a bin to get rid of the bottle or can.